-Motion and Sound Triggered Notifications and Recordings
+Motion Triggered Notifications and Recordings

-The DCS-5020L can send e-mail notifications with snapshots or video clips whenever motion or sound is detected.
-You can customize areas of the video to monitor for motion to keep watch over specific areas of interest, and you can set volume thresholds to determine the sound level required to trigger a sound notification.
+The DCS-5010L can send e-mail notifications with snapshots or video clips whenever motion is detected.
+You can customize areas of the video to monitor for motion to keep watch over specific areas of interest, and have the DCS-5010L send you an e-mail notification or upload images to an FTP server whenever motion is detected.